myspc-development/artpulse-management/README.md

 Submit a PR with a clear description

 Before committing changes that impact block assets, run `npm run build` and include the generated files in your commit.
 The CI workflow validates that the compiled bundles in `assets/js` and `assets/css` are up to date, and the build will fail if they are not.

+Run `composer validate --no-check-publish` before pushing updates to ensure the Composer metadata remains valid.
+The CI workflow stops early when the manifest contains errors.